JBKahn/django-sharding/docs/components/OtherComponents.md

         abstract = True
 ```

-#### Table Stragey Model
+#### Table Strategy Model

 Before when we talked about the `TableShardedIDField` for using an auto-incriment field to generate unique IDs for items, we required a table to store that information as an argument to that field.
-Sucha table is included to inherit from:
+Such a table is included to inherit from:

 ```python
 class TableStrategyModel(models.Model):